sybrew/the-seo-framework/readme.txt

 TODO change all occurrences of 'useTagline' to 'addAdditions', since that's much less confusing and archaic to our legacy.
 	* Also apply this to get_home_page_tagline() and deprecate its former callable.
 TODO Update the title placeholder for quick-edit based on the post/term title.
-TODO Show protection state in the quick-edit robots?
-TODO Convert states to Map?
-TODO evaluate performance of multiple title/description triggers in JS.
 TODO fix indent when ms-close button is present--or hide that button
 	* Also, when pressed, TSF doesn't know it's emptied...
-TODO the image preview icon is present when the page loads, and then slowly hides (causing page setup lag).
-TODO For the sitemap, can we get post metadata + the posts in one call and cache that via a WP caching loop?
-That'd save a whole lot on expensive DB queries.
-	* Doesn't this already happen via update_meta_cache()? (_prime_post_caches/update_post_caches)

 ## For everyone
 * **Added:**